-An unforeseen event such as a sudden fall in demand for the service or goods you offer, disruption in trading caused perhaps by industrial action or a fire or a large bad debt are only some of the events which could threaten the very existence of your business.
+An unforeseen event, such as a sudden fall in demand for the service or goods you offer, disruption in trading caused perhaps by industrial action, a fire, or a sizeable bad debt are only some of the events which could threaten the very existence of your business.

-If you run one of the numerous companies which worked for Carillion and are owed money by them, then the news that PWC had been appointed as Special Managers to oversee the compulsory liquidation of the company must be the fulfillment of your worst nightmares.
+If you run one of the numerous companies which worked for Carillion and are owed money by them, then the news that PWC had been appointed as Special Managers to oversee the compulsory liquidation of the company, must be the fulfilment of your worst nightmares.

 Some companies may be able to weather the storm by raising finance, but often that is not feasible.
 It also may not be the right decision.
 Is the business still viable without the Carillion work?
 If not, borrowing money is not the answer, but there are alternative ways of salvaging your business.